MRSA (pronounced mur-sa) was first discovered in 1961 in the UK and it first landed in the United States in 1981.

 There are several conditions that increase the likelihood of becoming colonized.
 Hospitals and other health-care environments are the number one cause of the spread of staph and carry a much higher rate of the bacteria being of the MRSA variety as opposed to the more common strain.
 It is estimated that approximately 60% of all staph infections in these locations are of the resistant type.
 Also, due to the often delicate state that people’s bodies are in, these infections tend to be more severe.

 Other high-risk areas include any place where people live or interact in close quarters together.
-This includes long-term care facilities, athletic facilities, military barracks, dorms and prisons.
+This includes long-term care facilities, athletic facilities, military barracks, dorms, and prisons.
 People are more likely to develop serious infections if they happen to be undergoing other treatments such as kidney dialysis or cancer treatment.
 Tattoos and surgeries have also been associated with an increased risk of infection.

 Who Is Susceptible To MRSA?

 Keep in mind that MRSA rarely infects healthy people.
 Put simply, it needs a path through which it can easily enter the body.
 People who are already sick have a number of such paths, like a catheter.
-Or, if your sickness has left you bedridden for some time, it can enter the body through a bedsore.
-Like any infection, it can also attack an open wound.MRSA Infection
+Or, if your sickness has left you bedridden for some time, it can enter the body through bedsores.
+Like any infection, it can also attack an open wound.

 If MRSA is detected early, then it is fairly easy to treat.
 Fortunately, it’s not resistant to all antibiotics.
 If you think you have this skin infection, check for common symptoms like red, inflamed skin around a wound.
 If it has been left undetected for some time, it can manifest itself in more serious symptoms.
-For example, MRSA can cause urinary tract infections, fever, and headaches.
+For example, it can cause urinary tract infections, fever, and headaches.
 If it progresses even further, then it can lead to pneumonia and toxic shock syndrome, which can eventually cause death.

 Symptoms Of MRSA Infection

-The symptoms of an infection will vary depending on where it is location.
+The symptoms of an infection will vary depending on where it is located.
 Most cases involve a mild, localized infection that takes place under the surface of the skin.
 Initial symptoms will usually consist of the skin becoming red, swollen and painful in the afflicted area and may be accompanied by the drainage of fluid or pus.
 In other cases, sores or boils may appear.

 When an infection becomes serious, however, the symptoms become more severe.
 Some symptoms to keep an eye out for include: